dburgener/cascade/doc/TE.md

 A function marked with the `virtual` keyword is not allowed to be called directly.
 The purpose of such functions is to be inherited and called on the child type.
-If a parent function is marked virtual the child *must* define it, either explicitely or via a derive.
+If a parent function is marked virtual the child *must* define it, either explicitely or via a derive (if some parent implementation exists).
 This is used to define an expected interface that children are guaranteed to implement.

 ### Type inheritance
 Child types inherit the following from their parents:
 1. Any rules refering to the parent
-2. Any member functions from the parent
+2. Any non-virtual member functions from the parent
 3. New copies of associated resources (see 'Resource Association') below

 When inheriting from multiple types, different types may provide member